-7 Debt Investment Options Which Give Decent Returns in India – 2023
+Best Debt Investment Options in India in 2024

-You put in money either in equity or debt instruments, hoping to earn significant returns.
+You put money in equity or debt instruments, hoping to earn significant returns.
 However, there is always a probability of losing your principal amount.

-Debt instruments refer to money lent out to companies as against equity instruments, which means you own some stake in the company.
+Debt instruments refer to money lent out to companies instead of equity instruments, which means you own some stake in the company.

 Equity instruments include shares or stocks of a listed company that present a unit in the company’s ownership.
 It makes an investor a part-owner of the company.